Wind power in the United States: Economics

-Renewable portfolio standards require renewable energy to exist (most of them intermittent such as wind and solar), but at the expense of utilities and consumers.
+Renewable portfolio standards require renewable energy to exist, most of them intermittent such as wind and solar, but at the expense of utilities and consumers.
 Subsidizing this with production tax credits makes wind power cheaper for utilities and consumers, but at the expense of taxpayers.

 National trends

 Production

-As of 2021, the United States has over 135 GW of installed wind power capacity.
-Wind power has increased dramatically over the past years.
-In 2010, however, newly installed generating capacity was about half of the previous year due to various factors, including the financial crisis, and recession.
-In 2013 there was a 92% reduction in newly installed generating capacity compared to 2012, due to the late extension of the PTC (see image on the right).
+As of 2022, the United States has over 141 GW of installed wind power capacity.

+In 2010, newly installed generating capacity was about half of the previous year due to various factors, including the 2008 financial crisis, and the Great Recession.

+In 2013, there was a 92% reduction in newly installed generating capacity compared to 2012, due to the late extension of the PTC (see image on the right).
 The graph at left shows the growth in installed wind generation capacity in the United States based on data from the Office of Energy Efficiency and Renewable Energy.
 In 2008, installed capacity in the U.S. increased by 50% over the prior year.
 The world average growth rate that year was 28.8%.

 By 2014, the wind industry in the USA was able to produce more power at lower cost by using taller wind turbines with longer blades, capturing the faster winds at higher elevations.
 This opened up new opportunities and in Indiana, Michigan, and Ohio, the price of power from wind turbines 300 to 400 ft above the ground competed with conventional fossil fuels like coal.
 Prices had fallen to about 4 cents per kilowatt-hour in some cases and utilities had been increasing the amount of wind energy in their portfolio, saying it is their cheapest option.
 For power contracts made in the year 2014, the average price of wind power fell to 2.5¢/kWh.

 The capacity factor is the ratio of power actually produced divided by the nameplate capacity of the turbines.
 The overall average capacity factor for wind generation in the US increased from 31.7% in 2008, to 32.3% in 2013.

+In 2023, U.S. wind power production fell by 2% despite an increase of 6.2 gigawatts in capacity, primarily due to weaker-than-normal winds in the Midwest.
+This marked the first decrease in 25 years and was reflected in the capacity factor dropping to an eight-year low of 33.5%.
+The decline highlights the challenges of depending on intermittent renewable energy sources like wind, which are significantly influenced by variable climatic conditions such as the El Niño phenomenon, reducing wind speeds.